conan-io/docs/creating_packages/getting_started.rst

 .. important::

     This is a **tutorial** section.
 You are encouraged to execute these commands.
-    For this concrete example you will need **CMake** installed  in your path.
+    For this concrete example, you will need **CMake** installed  in your path.
-    It is not strictly required by Conan to create packages, you can use other build systems (as VS, Meson, Autotools and even your own) to create packages, without any dependency to CMake.
+    It is not strictly required by Conan to create packages, you can use other build systems (as VS, Meson, Autotools and even your own) to do that, without any dependency to CMake.